JLFernandes11/PCR-Chemistry/README.md

   <li>Spectral data (absorbance) of the sample</li>
 </ul>

-The data in these files must be in the correct format as follows:
+Each file must follow a specific format:

 ![image_alt](https://github.com/JLFernandes11/PCR-Chemistry/blob/7e6930f361069db558a2df97395400513e6a7eee/Screenshot.png)

-You can test using the files:
+You can test the application using:
 <ul>
   <li>standards_spectral.csv</li>
   <li>wavelength.csv</li>